 Rory: My parents won't let me download at home.
 They think the internet is a bad influence.
 Benny: You're already a soulless, undead creature of the night.
 How much worse can you get?
 Rory: DUDE!
 If my mom knew I was a vampire, I'd be grounded for, like, a month!

-Seras Victoria from Hellsing starts out as and pretty much stays a good guy.
+Seras Victoria from starts out as and stays a good guy.
 Given the large number of antiheroes on this show, this is quite impressive.
 As a Reluctant Monster, she refuses to drink blood; when she finally gives in and sucks her crush's blood in response to his dying wish, she is recognized by the other characters as being a true monster.
-She does retain her perky and somewhat subservient disposition, despite impressive battle-lust.
+She retains her perky and somewhat subservient disposition, despite impressive battle-lust.
 Additionally, in the anime series, she assumes the Vampire Detective role on several occasions.

 Mosquiton from both TV Series and OAV of Master Of Mosquiton.
 Nice vampire... until he drinks blood, anyway.

 Blood+ has the Schiff, who aren't ''technically' vampires but have vampire problems (sunlight is lethal, need to regularly drink blood).
 They're still nice people and ultimately Heel-Face Turn.
 The heroine and her servant match the trope perfectly, or would if they weren't even further from traditional vampires than the Schiff.

 Sacchin does qualify to an extent in the Melty Blood series.
 In Act Cadenza's arcade mode she tells Nero Chaos to GTFO on behalf of Misaki City, and is shown to be trying to drink blood as infrequently as possible.
 On the other hand, her end battle quotes occasionally show off a hidden Yandere side...